Felix0417/Felix0417/README.md

 :man_technologist: About me :

-- :telescope: I would be happy to work as a Junior Java developer.
+- :telescope: I would be happy to work as a Java developer.

 - :zap: In my free time, I am learning a new stack of technologies and features.